 You could describe Bojack Horseman and Philadelphia with a very similar premise.
 Those shows, however, are aware of their character’s own nihilism and seek to portray, celebrate, or challenge it.

-However, all sitcoms are inherently nihilistic.
-By the end of the episode, the status quo needs to be re-established, or else the show’s premise would need to change.
+All sitcoms are inherently nihilistic: by the end of each episode, the status quo needs to be re-established, or else the show’s premise would need to change.
 If the cast of Philadelphia decided to sell their bar and get real jobs, the show would end.
 If the Friends moved out of New York, their friendships would grow distant.
 If Ugly Betty decided to work in an industry that valued her intelligence, then there’d be no premise.

 Once characters grow to a point where the premise is solved, it’s the last episode.
 So they can’t grow.
 If they win a million dollars, they’ve lost it through a series of hilarious hijinks by the end of the episode.
-Nihilism, the inefficacy of owns of actions, is baked into the formula.
+Nihilism—the meaninglessness of owns of actions—is baked into the formula.

-The clear example of a doomer is Nick (played by Jack Johnson).
+A clear example of a doomer is the character of Nick (played by Jack Johnson).
 Nick has worked as a bartender for years, and he’s a TV-slob during the day.
-At the start of the show, he breaks off a six-year relationship, and now he’s on the search for a lifelong partner.
+At the start of the show, he breaks off a six-year relationship.

 Schmidt (played by Max Greenfield) is a self-obsessed yuppy corporate worker in an all-female company.
 Schmidt is humiliated at work.
 He’s volatile.
 Obsessive-compulsive.
 He seeks meaning through sex, designer clothes, fine cuisine, and luxury goods.